-In the unlikely event that Bucks CC approves this application we make the following representations:
+In the unlikely event that Buckinghamshire CC approves this application we make the following representations:

-- a) That the proposed facilities by way of shop, school, employment hub, and bus service are made legally binding. - b) That the road widening towards Gubblecote is carried out completely before site construction or demolition commences - c) That 2 separate access roads are put into the site to reduce congestion - d) That a reasonably short time limit (suggested 2 years) for completion of total site build is put in place to limit the disruption to the locality from construction activity - e) That additional signage preventing heavy goods vehicles from using the Red Lion bridge is put in place - f) That no attempt is made to separate out the site from Marsworth Parish and village, as suggested by the applicant

-In the event that this application is refused and it goes to appeal, then Bucks must insist all parties have much more time to prepare a thorough case against the appeal.
+- That the proposed facilities by way of shop, school, employment hub, and bus service are made legally binding. - That the road widening towards Gubblecote is carried out completely before site construction or demolition commences and is widened to 6m with a 2m footpath. - That a reasonably short time limit (suggested 2 years) for completion of total site build is put in place to limit the disruption to the locality from construction activity - That additional signage preventing heavy goods vehicles from using the Red Lion bridge is put in place. - That no attempt is made to separate out the site from Marsworth Parish and village, as suggested by the applicant. - In the event that this application is refused, and it goes to appeal, then Buckinghamshire must insist all parties have adequate time to prepare a thorough case against the appeal.